ostinsolo/Audio-Engineer-Sound-Design-LLM/README.md

 This project serves as an excellent reference for implementing similar QA retrieval systems, showcasing best practices in data preparation, model selection, and fine-tuning techniques.

 For more details, you can explore the [QA-Retrieval-System repository](https://github.com/dennisvdang/QA-Retrieval-System/tree/main) on GitHub.
+## Contributing

+Contributions are welcome!
+Please feel free to submit more files but NOT Pull Requests.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.